CyVerse-learning-materials/learning-center-2.0-release/README.md

          $ sphinx-autobuild -b html --host 0.0.0.0 --port 8000 --poll . _build_html
       ````

-6. Your HTML site will be in the `_build` directory that has been created (you can
+6. Your HTML site will be in the `_build_html` directory that has been created (you can
    preview this in your web browser at this time).

 7. Commit your changes and push the tutorial back to GitHub.